Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

-We embed an auxiliary multi-attribute classifier $D_c$ which shares the weights with $D_d$ in discriminator $D$ except the output layer. $D_c$ enables the proposed SCGAN to generate attribute conditioned images.
-Similar to an ordinary multi-attribute classifier, the auxiliary classifier $D_c$ takes an image as input and classify the image into independent probabilities of $n_c$ attribute labels.
-During training the model, $D_c$ learns to classify input images into their attribute labels by optimizing the classification loss for real samples defined as
+\textbf{Classification Loss. } We embed an auxiliary multi-attribute classifier $D_c$ which shares the weights with $D_d$ in discriminator $D$ except the output layer.
+The auxiliary classifier $D_c$ takes an image as input and classify the image into independent probabilities of $n_c$ attribute labels.
+The classification loss for real samples is defined as

 where ($x,c$) is a pair of real image with its attribute label, $A_c(\cdot, \cdot)$ computes a multi-attribute binary cross-entropy loss by $A_c(a, b) = -\sum_{k}a_k\log(b_k)$ with $a,b$ being two vectors of identical size ($1 \times n_c$).
 Accordingly, we have the classification loss for fake samples by